Slicer/Slicer/Docs/user_guide/settings.md

 #### Additional module paths

 List of directories scanned at startup to load additional modules.
 Any CLI, Loadable or scripted modules located in these paths will be loaded.
-Extensions are listed in the list, to remove an extension, use the [Extension Manager](extension_manager) instead.
+Extensions are listed in the list, to remove an extension, use the [Extensions Manager](extensions_manager) instead.

 It is also possible to start slicer by temporarily adding module paths (not saved in settings) by passing the arguments in the command line.